Bug report #14447

 When digitising complex features using the new tracing tool an expception window ('unknown exception') opens.
 The issue occurs when moving the mouse inside the canvas.

-#1 Updated by Maximilian Krambach almost 5 years ago
+#1 Updated by Maximilian Krambach over 5 years ago

 Further settings are "snapping on all layers, to vertex and segment, 10 pixel tolerance").